David-Bugaboo/Twentyheim/Wyrdgrave.md

 ### Word of the Holy Wrath

 **When:** When the Augur or another Sister within 6” of the Augur wins a Fight and deals damage. .
-**Effect:** That attack counts the Enemy Armor as 4 points lower when calculating damage.
+**Effect:** That attack counts the Enemy armour as 4 points lower when calculating damage.

 ### Word of the Unescapable Fate